 Adjusting the Focuser: There is a tension control thumb screw under the focuser.
 Use this to adjust tension for your various accessories.
 Place your heaviest diagonal and eyepiece (or camera) in the focuser.
 If there is sideways movement when you focus or if the focuser drawtube slips, increase the tension by slightly tightening the Tension Control.
-Do not over-tighten or the focuser will be harder to adjust.
+Do not over-tighten, or the focuser will be harder to adjust.

 Upper Tension Control: There is an upper tension control that applies additional pressure to the drawtube and makes it more stable especially when imaging with a heavy camera.
-This tension control may be a set screw as shown or a thumb screw.
-Tighten this screw very slightly if needed to stabilize the drawtube.
-Use this adjustment screw only when necessary.
+Use a screwdriver to adjust this tension control if needed to stabilize the drawtube.
+Again, do not over-tighten and use this adjustment only when necessary.